 This Caesar salad dressing recipe was designed to allow me to enjoy Caesars when I wasn’t able to eat eggs.
 It uses avocado instead of egg and is richer and much better than many of Caesar Salad dressings I’ve had both in restaurant and commercially, while still staying true to the original flavours in a traditional Caesar Salad dressing.

 This recipe will make enough dressing for 2 large salads (i.e. 2 heads of romaine lettuce) and often some left over.
 You can use extra as a sandwich spread in lieu of mayonnaise easily.

 Note: this is in the Lex & Ger’s Cookbook 2000 as Zim Caesar since I made it from avocado’s straight from the tree in Nomsa’s front lawn.

 - 2T Parmesan Cheese

 - 2T Lemon Juice

 - 4 cloves Garlic – minced finely

 - Mix or Blend all the ingredients except the salt & pepper until smooth.

-- Depending on the texture of your avocado and your tastes, you may chose to thin the dressing with olive oil and/or lemon juice to taste.
+- Depending on the texture of your avocado and your tastes, you may choose to thin the dressing with olive oil and/or lemon juice to taste.